solidiquis/erdtree/README.md

 ### `tree` command

 This is not a rewrite of the `tree` command thus it should not be considered a 1-to-1 port.
-The basic idea is the same: Display the file-tree of the specified directory - however there are key fundamental differences under the hood with regards to how file sizes are computed, traversal method, hidden files and `.gitignore` rules, and printing.
+The basic idea is the same: Display the file-tree of the specified directory.
+There are, however, key fundamental differences under the hood with regard to how file sizes are computed, traversal method, hidden files and `.gitignore` rules, and printing.

 ## Questions you might have